mzazon/awesome-cloud-projects/aws/iam-access-control/iam-access-control.md

    echo "✅ Created test user and role with conditional access"
    ```

    The test principals now have the necessary attributes and trust relationships to validate our conditional policies.
-These test resources include proper tagging and regional restrictions that mirror real-world deployment scenarios, enabling comprehensive policy testing before production implementation.
+These test resources include proper tagging and regional restrictions that mirror real-world deployment scenarios, enabling comprehensive policy testing before production implementation while maintaining security isolation.

 6. **Create Resource-Based Policy for Cross-Account Access**:

-   Resource-based policies work in conjunction with identity-based policies to provide defense-in-depth.
-This S3 bucket policy enforces encryption and metadata requirements at the resource level.
+   Resource-based policies work in conjunction with identity-based policies to provide defense-in-depth security.
+This S3 bucket policy enforces encryption and metadata requirements at the resource level, implementing AWS security best practices for data protection.

    ```bash
    # Create S3 bucket policy with advanced conditions